InterestIT/FluentDapper/README.md

-# DapperFilterExtensions
+# FluentDapper
-A library providing filtering functionality for Dapper(Extensions).
+A library providing querying and filtering functionality for Dapper using fluent syntax.